Glasgow, Paisley, Kilmarnock and Ayr Railway: Completing the line to Carlisle

-The Glasgow, Dumfries and Carlisle Railway had been proceeding with construction as fast as funds would allow, and on 23 August 1848 it opened its line between Gretna and Dumfries.
+The Glasgow, Dumfries and Carlisle Railway (GD&CR) had been proceeding with construction as fast as funds would allow, and on 23 August 1848 it opened its line between Gretna and Dumfries.
 At Gretna passengers could change to Caledonian Railway trains; the Dumfries station was a temporary structure south of Annan Road.
 The GPK&AR provided the rolling stock to its junior partner.
 The GD&CR was insolvent, owing £230,000 and needing £602,000 to complete the line; these facts emerged after another bruising session at which shareholders criticised the liabilities and futile Parliamentary expenses incurred by the directors of both companies.
 (In fact there was considerable overlap on the two boards.)

-By March 1849 these negative feelings led to the GPK&AR Chairman, James McCall being removed along with several directors; Andrew Orr took over as chairman, but for a period the remaining directors from the earlier years formed an obstructive group; their motivation seemed to be the personal liabilities they had taken on on behalf of the company, and their wish to be indemnified against personal loss.
+By March 1849 these negative feelings led to the GPK&AR chairman, James McCall being removed along with several directors; Andrew Orr took over as chairman, but for a period the remaining directors from the earlier years formed an obstructive group; their motivation seemed to be the personal liabilities they had taken on on behalf of the company, and their wish to be indemnified against personal loss.
 Orr eventually resolved these issues and on 24 August, Orr held shareholders' meetings of each company (separately) and announced that all the "old" directors had resigned, and that a new board would shortly be formed, with an identical composition for the two companies.
 The engineer John Miller also resigned at this time in the interest of economy.
 All the remaining GD&CR construction contracts had been let and were proceeding, and the two companies would operate as a single unit using GPK&AR rolling stock.

 On 20 May 1850 the line was opened between Auchinleck and New Cumnock, completing the GPK&AR southward extension and including the northern extremity of the GD&CR line.

 By 28 October 1850 the final section of the main line to Carlisle was completed by the GD&CR, and trains began to run through to Carlisle; evidently the difficulty with the Caledonian Railway from Gretna southwards had been resolved.

 The Glasgow and South Western Railway is formed

-The GPK&AR and the GD&CR had already been authorised by the Acts of 1846 and 1847 to amalgamate at this stage.
-In fact the GD&CR was absorbed by the GPK&AR which then changed its name to the G&SWR; the 1847 Act provided for the vesting of the GD&CR in the GPK&AR on the date of the opening throughout of the GD&CR, when that company would be dissolved.
+The GPK&AR and the GD&CR had already been authorised by the Glasgow, Dumfries, and Carlisle Railway Act 1846 (9 & 10 Vict. c. ccclxxii) and Glasgow and South Western Railway Incorporation Act 1847 (10 & 11 Vict. c. clxxxiii) to amalgamate at this stage.
+In fact the GD&CR was absorbed by the GPK&AR which then changed its name to the G&SWR; the Glasgow and South Western Railway Incorporation Act 1847 provided for the vesting of the GD&CR in the GPK&AR on the date of the opening throughout of the GD&CR, when that company would be dissolved.
 From the date of the amalgamation the company would be called the Glasgow and South Western Railway.

-On 28 October 1850 the Glasgow and South Western railway started its existence.
+On 28 October 1850 the Glasgow and South Western Railway started its existence.